Prevention of Gaucher Disease

 Immune System Protection

-Due to the disease potentially leading to immunocompromised states, vaccination against influenza and pneumococcus is recommended.
-Patients receiving immunoglobulin therapy should pay special attention to the timing of vaccinations, as some vaccines may be less effective during treatment.
+Due to potential immune deficiency, it is recommended to receive influenza and pneumococcal vaccines.
+Patients receiving immunoglobulin therapy should pay attention to vaccination timing, as some vaccines may be less effective during treatment.

 Environmental or Workplace Considerations